gr3nd31/Simon_lab/phylogenetic_analysis/README.md

 ### Subsetting sequences

 To subset a sequence *without* annotating a specific ORF, add the start and stop positions in the LIST_OF_ACCESSION_NUMBERS file (Example: `EU151723,20,568` will take only positions 20 through 568 for the alignment process).
+The "list_rdrp.txt" and "list_3prime_end.txt" files are examples of this.